NSNolan/LockerRoom/README.md

 - When a lockbox is encrypted, the unencrypted content is deleted before the encrypted content is saved.
 This may lead to data loss.
 The same is also true of the decryption process.
 - When a lockbox is encrypted, the entire contents are read into memory.
 This is not a feasible implementation for large lockboxes.
 The same is also true of the decryption process.
 - Locker Room does not run in a sandbox because creating a disk image with `hdiutil` will fail.
 - There is no version check of the YubiKey before the YubiKey SDK is used.
 This may lead to unsupported commands being sent to an incompatible external hardware device.
+- Unencrypted lockboxes cannot be deleted within Locker Room.
+But they can be removed using the filesystem.

 ### Future Enhancements

 - Add unit tests.
-- Delete lockboxes within Locker Room.
-They can only be removed using the filesystem.
-- Delete keys within Locker Room.
-They can be removed using the filesystem and there is no way to remove the corresponding private key on the external hardware device.
-[Yubico changelogs](https://github.com/Yubico/yubico-piv-tool/blob/master/debian/changelog) suggest that YubiKey firmware 5.7.0 will add support for deleting keys.
+- Allow key deletion within Locker Room but only after there are no more encrypted lockbox they can decrypt.
+Keys can be removed using the filesystem and there is currently no way to remove the corresponding private key on the external hardware device.
+Yubico [changelogs](https://github.com/Yubico/yubico-piv-tool/blob/master/debian/changelog) suggest that YubiKey firmware 5.7.0 will add support for deleting keys.
 - Add UI error messages for failures.
 - Write application log messages to the Unified Logging System.
 - Indicate which enrolled keys were used to encrypt a lockbox.